OpenEnergyDashboard/OED/USAGE.md

 Adding the `--service-ports` flag prevents Docker from segregating the container in the network, so you can access the OED server.
 E.g.:

-`docker-compose run --rm web src/scripts/devstart.sh`
+`docker-compose run --rm --service-ports web src/scripts/devstart.sh`

 ## Development ##